 Murals enhance the Downtown Charm of New Port Richey

 There are murals on several of the downtown buildings, and they are fun to explore.
 My favorite is the one at the corner of Main and Bank Street, entitled, “A 1920’s Day on the Pithlachascotee River,” by Keith Goodson, because it uses local people’s faces on the 1920’s characters.

 If you visit, there is a plaque on the mural that names all the participants and I like the idea of marrying past and present.
 Still, all the downtown murals are very good and worth a gander.

 In addition to the murals, the river and the historic buildings, New Port Richey’s downtown area has Sims Park which borders the river, the Hacienda Hotel and Main Street, reaching over to Orange Lake.

-Sims Park has a nice outdoor amphitheater and several festivals are held there each year with live music, vendors and activities for residents and visitors.
+Sims Park has a nice outdoor amphitheater and several festivals are held there each year with live music, vendors, and activities for residents and visitors.
 One of the main groups that puts these festivals on is Greater New Port Richey Main Street.
-My favorite is the Cotee River Seafood & Blues Festival because I love the blues and seafood.
+My favorite is the Cotee River Seafood & Blues Festival because I love blues and seafood.
 It is usually held near the end of April each year.